vertigobr/docker-proxy/README.md

 TODO.

+Man-in-the-middle proxies replace server certificates from every site visited  for a "forged" certificate.
+They get away with this because corporate IT configures every browser to trust the root CA of these forged certificates.

+I have not tested it yet, but AFAIK this is just the case of replacing the step "Get the root CA" for another simple step quite similar: "Get the root CA for forged proxy certificates".

+This is done *inside* your work network, by opening any HTTPS URL in your browser.
+The root CA for every single HTTPS site will be the same and owned by your IT.
+You can export it the same way (this is a public key, do not worry) and save it to "ca.domain.cer" as well (and follow the same steps afterwards).
+A colleague could mail it to you.

 ### Build arguments

 If you want to build this image yourself you can set the variables BASEREPO and EPELREPO before running `build.sh` in order to choose a specific "yum mirror" from your local network.
 Running local builds becomes a lot faster with a mirror around.